I love camping! My parents took us camping every summer growing up and we had the best time!

 Thankfully, there wasn’t very much traffic and the weather was clear.

 The average nighttime temperature in Asheville during October is 48 degrees.
 So, we were still able to camp in a tent.
-This was really daunting to me at first because I HATE being cold, but it really wasn’t bad.
+This was daunting to me at first because I HATE being cold, but it wasn’t bad.
 We wore warm pajamas and topped our sleeping bags with thick blankets and we were just fine!

 Also according to Google, there are only an average of 5 days of rain in October in this area.
 We were blessed with gorgeous weather during our trip and didn’t have any rain!